gatechain/gatechain-docs/en/gatechain-wallet.md

 <br/>![](./images/22.png)</br>

 Note
->1.Normal Account starts with gt.
+>1.Standard Account starts with gt.
 Transaction is  irrevocable from address with prefix “gt” and you can receive it safely.

->2.Transaction from Normal Account starts with IRREVOCABLEPAY --.Transaction with such prefix is irrevocable.
+>2.Transaction from Standard Account starts with IRREVOCABLEPAY --.Transaction with such prefix is irrevocable.

 - 7 ) View “Transfer Records” at account overview for this transaction record.